 In the past 50 years, humans as a whole have consumed more resources than in all of our previous history–with no signs of slowing down.
 In America alone, the total consumption of products rose 57% from 1957 to 2000 (that’s over twice the rate of population growth!)
 And while many believe that recycling is the answer, a new movement called “zero waste” aims to tackle our pollution problem where it starts.

-By purchasing more durable, reusable products, and less plastic “single-use” products, zero-wasters aim to reduce the amount of non-recyclable trash they create.
+By purchasing more durable, reusable products, and less plastic “single-use” products, the zero-wasters aim to reduce the amount of non-recyclable trash they create.
 Check out some of our favorite products to get you started on your low-impact journey below!

 1: Reusable Stainless Steel Straw (with cleaning brush!)